 You’ll want to print this recipe to add to your cookbook.
 Be sure to laminate it so you don’t get pickling juice all over it.
 Take advantage of the print option in the recipe share below.
 Let me know what you think about it by sharing on social media and tagging me @brenhaas.

-I have been using the recipe above as long as I have been canning….
-I think I was 7 when I first packed a jar with my Dad.
+I have been using the recipe above as long as I have been canning… 7 years old when I first packed a jar with my Dad.
 Remember to follow the directions on your canning jar labels for proper handling or check out the links below.

 It all started in my greenhouse with a few little seeds that I received from the Toledo Growers Seed Swap.
 This year I have saved my own seeds from the harvest to continue growing next year.

 In the photo above are the cucumbers I have growing on trellis’ in the veggie garden.
 My veggie garden is pretty ‘darn’ big but the cucumbers take up a space measuring 4’x4′.
 You don’t need fancy store-bought trellis’ for your cucumbers to stay compact.
 We have used 3 pieces of leftover wood stakes, drilled a hole at the top with a ‘twist tie’ to hold the T-P together.
 I use garden twin tying the strong up and gently placing the cucumber vine as it grows.
 These have been in use for a few years. ( not in these photos)